My property in Hlíðar: What can I do?

 Balconies on older houses

 Many older houses in the district lack balconies, and there have often been applications to add balconies to these homes.
 Designing balconies for cohesive older areas can be quite challenging.
-With the introduction of local conservation provisions for certain parts of the city, it became essential to create solutions for these houses that would allow for the addition of balconies, improving dwellings according to modern standards while protecting the area's appearance.
+With the introduction of neighborhood preservation for certain parts of the city, it became essential to create solutions for these houses that would allow for the addition of balconies, improving dwellings according to modern standards while protecting the area's appearance.

-The Hlíðar neighborhood plan therefore includes designs for new balconies which, according to the plan's provisions, must be used if balconies are to be added to locally conserved buildings in Rauðarárholt and parts of Norðurmýri.
+The Hlíðar neighborhood plan therefore includes designs for new balconies which, according to the plan's provisions, must be used if balconies are to be added to buildings under neighborhood preservation in Rauðarárholt and parts of Norðurmýri.
 This helps maintain the character of the buildings while enhancing dwellings in these areas.
 The designs are free for residents and designers, and there's nothing stopping their use in other areas where they fit the architectural style.

 In Rauðarárholt, there are three types of houses without balconies.
 Inspiration for the design and execution was drawn from similarly aged houses that were initially built with balconies, so they integrate well with the community's overall appearance.
 By adding balconies, access to outdoor areas is increased, dwelling quality is improved, and an additional evacuation route from apartments is ensured.
 To minimize shadow casting on windows below, balconies should be located to the side of windows.